volcanohatred/pen300/sektor7_intermediate/readme.md

 need to go back to this.

+# video 6

 Things to try
 try using array method to hide the function name - tried add vm check - not checked use process injection - this worked

+The problem was with the way the functions we were trying to define virtually- done

+starter code is ready

+Now we need to define our own functions for getprocaddress and gemodulehandle.

+TEB and PEB is discussed in getting getting handle to module in wininternl.h